 - Unexplained sprains, breaks, bruises, or other injuries

 Any of these signs could be indicative of abuse and should be immediately reported to the proper authorities.
 A nursing home abuse attorney in Anchorage could help notify the police and, at the same time, begin investigating the situation for a potential lawsuit.
-Pictures and other evidence should be taken and preserved as soon as it is identified.
+Pictures and other evidence of the abuse or neglect should be taken and preserved as soon as it is identified.

 Under Alaska Stat. § 09.10.070, most nursing home abuse cases are subject to a statutory deadline of two years.
 Known in the legal world as the statute of limitations, this deadline requires the case to be filed in time, or else the potential for compensation will be lost.
-To avoid this potential situation, a plaintiff should consult with an attorney as soon as the abuse is suspected or known.
-The longer a person waits, the more likely it is that the abuse could go unanswered and that the statute of limitations runs out.
+To avoid this potential situation, a plaintiff should consult with an attorney as soon as the nursing abuse is suspected or known.
+The longer a person waits, the more likely it is that the abuse could go unanswered and that the statute of limitations runs out, which is why working with an attorney is paramount.

 Pursue Your Legal Options by Consulting an Anchorage Nursing Home Abuse Attorney